sophiebits/blog/_posts/2020-01-01-fast-maintainable-db-patterns.md

 }
 {% endhighlight %}

-This is better but isn't optimal.
-If fetching the author takes longer than fetching the stats, we unnecessarily wait for the author before we fetch the fun fact.
+This is better but isn't optimal: if fetching the author takes longer than fetching the stats, we unnecessarily wait for the author before we fetch the fun fact.

 There are a few ways we can structure this for optimal parallelism.
-You only want to fetch the stats once, so maybe you'd try it like this:
+You only want to fetch the stats once, so maybe you'd try having one "thread" fetch the stats and fun fact, in parallel with the author fetch:

 {% highlight javascript %}
 async function buildPostSummary(post) {